ToyotaInfoTech/RAMN/docs/firmware/memory_layout.rst

 SRAM2, however, can be temporarily protected.

 As a result, RAMN defines the RAM and INSECURE_RAM regions.
 By default, variables are put in the RAM region.
 However, that region is only 64kB.
-To avoid filling it too quickly, variables that are large but that do not hold critical data are put in the INSECURE_RAM region.
+To avoid filling it too quickly, variables that are large but do not hold critical data are put in the INSECURE_RAM region.
 This is done typically for USB, SPI, and CAN buffers, which only hold data that could be read by accessing those interfaces anyway.
 Concretely, this can be done by adding ``__attribute__ ((section (".buffers")))`` to the variable declarations.